-The Mercer Island Development Code (MICC Title 19) classifies land within the City into various zones and establishes development regulations for each zone.
+The Mercer Island Development Code (MICC Title 19) classifies land within the City into various zones.
 Each zoning district has its own development regulations that specify the permitted uses and development standards in the zone.
 A summary of the PRC's proposed draft of the Parks Zone development regulations is provided below.